code-distortion/adapt/README.md

 ## Caching Mechanisms

-Adapt combines three caching mechanisms to improve testing speed which are all turned on by default.
+Adapt uses these caching mechanisms to improve testing speed.

-**Note**: You can safely delete test-databases left by Adapt but **don't change data** in them as they will be reused and are assumed to be in a clean state.
+***Note***: You can safely delete test-databases left by Adapt but **don't change data** in them as they will be reused and are assumed to be in a clean state.

 ### Reuse Of Test-Databases